Public Historian and co-author of "Exploring American Girlhood in 50 Historic Treasures" (Rowman & Littlefield, 2021).

-One of the games I love to play is The Yawhg, created by Emily Carroll and Damian Sommer during the TIFF Nexus' Comics vs. Game sshowcase.
+One of the games I love to play is The Yawhg, created by Emily Carroll and Damian Sommer during the TIFF Nexus' Comics vs. Game showcase.
 Known primarily for her comics, The Yawhg is Emily's first game.
-As a 1 to 4 player choose-your-own-adventure video game, it features beautiful graphics and a unique story every time you play.
+As a one- to four-player choose-your-own-adventure video game, it features beautiful graphics and a unique story every time you play.
 You take on the role of one of four characters, whose actions and decisions will determine the fate of the community.

 As someone who has played this game multiple times, it's a great game—simple, yet stunning with a beautifully folk-y soundtrack.
 I love playing it, alone or with friends, and have yet to play through all the possibilities (there's over 50!).

 Love Slenderman?
 Want something a bit more sophisticated?
-Check out Eyes by Paulina Pabis, a first person horror game inspired by Slenderman.
+Check out Eyes: The Horror Game by Paulina Pabis, a first-person horror game inspired by Slenderman.
 The goal?
 Escape a haunted house while grabbing all the loot you can and not getting caught by Slendy!